Fregola Sarda Pasta Recipe with Zucchini and Cheese

 Step by step instructions Fregola Sarda Pasta Recipe with Zucchini and Cheese- add basil to the zucchini mixture.

-Stir in basil leaves and turn off the heat—season with salt and pepper to taste.
+1. Stir the basil leaves into the zucchini mixture, then turn off the heat.
+Season with salt and pepper to taste.

 Step by step instructions Fregola Sarda Pasta Recipe with Zucchini and Cheese- mixing zucchini and onions with fregola.